GursimranKaur97/FoodieFinder/README.md

     npx parcel index.html(for dev) // npm run start OR npm start npx parcel bundle index.html (for prod) // npm run build
 - JSX- Javascript Syntax which is easier to create React elements

+# Modules

+ - Header
+  - Logo
+  - Nav Items
+- Body
+  - Search
+   - RestaurantContainer
+    - RestaurantCard
+       - Img
+       - Name of Res, Star Rating, Cuisine, Delivery Time
+ - Footer
+  - Copyright
+  - Links
+  - Address
+  - Contact

+# Two types of Export/Import

+ - Default Export/Import

+ export default <name of variable>;
+ import Component from "path";

+ - Named Export/Import

+ export const Component;
+ import {Component} from "path";

+# React Hooks
+(Normal JS utility functions)
+- useState() - Superpowerful State Variable in react Whenever a state variable updates React will re-render my component

+- useEffect()

+# Reconciliation Algorithm (React Fiber)
+- New way of finding the difference between Virtual DOM & then it'll update the actual DOM
+- Res-Container => 7 cards => Filtered out to 3 cards then it creates a Virtual DOM
+- Virtual DOM is a representation of actual DOM

+# React is fast because
+React is doing efficient DOM manipulation because it has a Virtual DOM

+# Shimmer UI
+Blank Dummy Cards which we show to user while our data is loading